 Suppose you’re on Medicare and considering moving to another state.
-In that case, it’s advisable to learn more about how Medicare works in the new state before you move.
+Learning more about how Medicare works in the new state is advisable before you move.

 You may also need to adjust your expectations for premium or coverage choices.